liyang20210911/liyang20210911/index.md

-## Welcome to Li Yang's page.
+# Welcome to Li Yang's page.

-The main purpose of creating this network is to collect my daily thoughts and to practice my English writing skills.
+>The main purpose of creating this network is to collect my daily thoughts and to practice my English writing skills.
 Because it's cool for me to have my own page, even if it's simple and even looks crude.

+## About me